 Go to content

-What to serve with summer grills?
+What to serve with your summer grilled food?

 August 28, 2020

-What to serve with summer grills?
+What to serve with your summer grilled food?

-Grilling summer vegetables
+Let's grill summer vegetables

 We cook our meals entirely on the barbecue, grilling delicious vegetables- in season, of course.
 Colourful, varied and extremely tasty, there is no need to spend hours in the kitchen preparing them.
 On the contrary, we keep them as raw as possible, as in this recipe for zucchini cooked au naturel au Kokko, seasoned with a little fleur de sel, pepper and a simple drizzle of olive oil, or these flame-cooked and smoked eggplant.
 With as little preparation as ever, we revisit tomatoes à la provençale as in nour recipe.
 Lhe summer vegetableswhich take us on a journey to Provence, are self-sufficient, so there's no need for frills to enjoy them.

-Our recipe ideas :
+Our recipe ideas:

 For a version closer to the Oriental tabbouleh we're used to eating in France, we can replace the semolina with quinoa.
 Rich in fibre, vitamins and vegetable proteins, quinoa is excellent for your health and is easier to digest than semolina, particularly as it contains no gluten.
 Like a classic tabbouleh, you mix it with tomatoes, onions, cucumber and the aromatic herbs of your choice.
 Find out more with the full recipe for quinoa tabbouleh.

-Spice up your salads with sprouted seeds
+Give your salads a boost with sprouted seeds

 The stars of summer, salads can be composed in a thousand and one ways.
 Green salads, tomato salads, cucumber salads, corn salads and all kinds of raw vegetables, not to mention pasta salads, rice salads, lentil salads, potato salads, etc. In short, you have tried them all.
 So, rather than searching in vain for new recipes, give your own a boost.
 And how do you do that?
 By adding amazing foods like sprouted seeds.
 If you have never heard of them, they are germinating micropods of aromatic plants, legumes and cereals.
 Their nutritional qualities are spectacular, as they are extremely rich in vitamins, minerals, fibre, antioxidants, etc., and their taste makes them a great addition to any recipe.

-Fill up on iodine with a seaweed salad
+Get your fill of iodine with a seaweed salad